 Helps prevent disease

 This is inarguably the most crucial benefit of exercising, especially for older people.
 Aging comes with an increased risk of suffering from certain diseases, including type 2 diabetes, cancer, heart disease, and stroke.
+You can take a closer look at this on Family Assets.

 This is because as we age, our immune systems become weaker and even compromised.
-However, many studies have demonstrated that regular exercise can help improve your body’s overall immunity, thus reducing the risk of suffering from such diseases as you age.
+However, many studies have demonstrated that regular exercise can help improve your body’s overall immunity.
+Thus reducing the risk of suffering from such diseases as you age.
 And you don’t even have to spend hours in the gym for you to stay healthier.

 Even the simplest of exercises such as walking a few minutes each day can make a huge difference to your overall health.